mendix/docs/content/appstore/widgets/mendix-feedback.md

 ## 3 Adding & Configuring the Widget

-You should use the latest version of the Mendix Feedback widget, as it will provide the most up-to-date features for leaving feedback and communicating with the [App Team](/developerportal/collaborate/team).
+You should use the latest version of the Mendix Feedback widget, as it will provide the most up-to-date features for leaving feedback and communicating with the [Team](/developerportal/collaborate/team).

 ### 3.1 Adding the Widget to Your app